Effects of gravitational lensing by Kaluza-Klein black holes on neutrino oscillations: Discussion

 \section{Discussion}

 We considered gravitational lensing of neutrinos by a non rotating KK black hole as a possible tool to estimate the properties of the geometry and potentially distinguish such hypothetical objects from black holes in classical GR.
 We showed how the boost parameter $v$ of the KK black hole affects the probability of neutrino oscillations and showed that there exist a degeneracy between in the measurement of the boost parameter and gravitational mass of the object using this method.
 As a consequence, the observation of a black hole candidate with this method would provide only a range for the allowed values of the object's mass and boost parameter and would not be able to rule out the validity of the KK metric for the source.
 It is well known that similar degeneracies arise for the measurement of the properties of black hole candidates also from other methods such as gravitational waves, spectroscopy or shadow (see for example \cite{Joshi:2013dva,Bambi:2013hza,Abdikamalov:2019ztb} for specific examples or \cite{Berti:2015itd, Cardoso:2016ryw} for a more general discussion of tests of GR).
 We argued that an independent measurement of the object's mass with two separate methods would allow to reduce the allowed range of values for $v$ and thus constrain the validity of the KK metric as the exterior field of a compact object.
+We emphasize again that the gravitational lensing of neutrinos can provide information about the boost parameter even in the weak-field limit.
+On the other hand, the lensing of photons in the weak-field limit only depends on the physical mass of the black hole and thus is unable to discriminate between different geometries with the same $M$.

+In our analysis we focused on the non rotating case, however for non vanishing spin parameter we would expect that the effects of (slow) rotation, at least to lowest order, would be similar to what happens in the Kerr case, as discussed for example in \cite{Swami:2022xet}.

+It is worth mentioning that the above tools need not be restricted to testing black hole candidates.
+For example, regarding neutron stars, neutrino lensing observations along with other astrophysical probes can be used to determine physical properties of the system such as the mass and the size.
+Therefore, in principle it may be possible to distinguish between a black hole and a neutron star.
+On the other hand other types of tests, such as for example, the probe of dark matter halos, may be impossible due to the fact that for neutrinos propagating inside a medium the oscillations would depend on both gravity and matter effects and the two effects would not easily be disentangled.